JeffersonAlvarez16/codex/README.md

 ```

 The tool fetches recent seasons from the [openfootball](https://github.com/openfootball/football.json) dataset, trains models and prints probabilities for 1X2, Over 2.5, BTTS and sample parlays.

+If no matching teams are found in the default competitions, pass
+`--competition` with the correct code or use `sports_betting_tool.py` with your
+own historical CSV data.